NaudeClifford/PROG6212POE/README.md

 About PROG6212 POE
 This is a Contract Monthly Claims System meant to streamline the process of contractor lecturers to submit their hours worked and hourly rate where the administrators can approve or reject the claims.

+For Part 1 and 2, not part 3
 Youtube Link: https://youtu.be/oAQDuHgt3W0

 Changes Made from part 1